 - Futures thinking: actively practices and invites others into reflecting on a macro and micro view of the past and the present to inform the intentional pursuit of equitable futures.

 - Equity design: applies human-centred design thinking to inform and transform educational systems, design and practice in the pursuit of equity, justice, and liberation.

-- Effective leadership: mentors, supports, and grows individuals who value awareness, diversity, courage, equity and clarity.
+- Nurturing leadership: mentors, supports, and enables individuals who value awareness, diversity, courage, equity and clarity.
 Brené Brown Dare to Lead trained.

 2020: Ten Trends 2020